MCSO captures, arrests alleged "pine straw bandit" scammers

 MOBILE COUNTY, Ala.
-(WALA) - The Mobile County Sheriff's Office began investigating a scam involving three males selling pine straw and yard services.
+(WALA) - The Mobile County Sheriff's Office began investigating a scam involving multiple males selling pine straw and yard services.

-According to officials, after laying the pine straw, the subjects are reportedly demanding upwards of $2100.00 for their service.
+According to officials, after laying the pine straw, the subjects were reportedly demanding upwards of $2100.00 for their service.

-Officials say the suspects drive a black Dodge Pickup with an Indiana tag.
+Officials say the suspects drove a black Dodge Pickup with an Indiana tag.

+One alleged victim in the Oak Briar neighborhood in West Mobile said, "I came outside.
+I asked him, I said, well, how much do I owe you?
+He said $2100 and I said ohhh no way!"

 Welcome to the discussion.